 This is Part 3/5 of a series explaining “Conversions,” which is available for users who have purchased the Enterprise Edition.

-You’ve set up your Conversion Funnel, chosen the relevant signals you want to consider, and you’re seeing results in the Opportunities table which may look something like the picture below.
+You’ve set up your Conversion Analysis, chosen the relevant signals you want to consider, and you’re seeing results in the Opportunities table which may look something like the picture below.
 What does it all mean?

 |When in doubt, we recommend hovering your mouse over numbers and headers to activate the explanations built into the table.
 We’ll show some examples of the tooltips throughout this section while we focus on exploring a real issue with our checkout funnel.|